anik1006/anik1006/README.md

 <img align="right" img height="25" src="https://komarev.com/ghpvc/?username=anik1006&style=for-the-badge" />

 <p>
-  <strong>I am Aniruddh Kumar, a 2024 graduate with a Bachelor of Engineering in Computer Science from Chandigarh University.</strong>
+  <strong>I am Aniruddh Kumar, a Software Engineer at TCS and a 2024 graduate with a Bachelor of Engineering in Computer Science from Chandigarh University.</strong>
 </p>

 <p>